 Take an example for knowing whether KOH base or acid according to the Bronsted-lowry concept-

 Consider the reaction of KOH with HCl.

-According to the above reaction, KOH has two ions K+ and OH–, when they react with HCl then OH– accepts H+ from HCl to forms H2O.
+According to the above reaction, KOH has two ions K+ and OH–, when they react with HCl then OH– accepts H+ from HCl to form H2O.

-So, KOH ion accepting the proton from another compound(HCl), Hence, KOH will act as a Bronsted-Lowry base.
+So, the KOH ion accepts the proton from another compound(HCl), Hence, KOH will act as a Bronsted-Lowry base.

 Here comes the most important concept of acid and base.
 According to the lewis concept, a compound is said to be acid when it accepts the pair of electrons and a compound is said to be base when it donates the pair of electrons.

 It means Lewis acid is a compound that has a deficiency of electrons that’s why they are lone pair acceptors and lewis’s base is a compound that is rich in electrons so, they are lone pair donors.

 ⇒ Lewis acid → lone pair acceptor

 Remember: Lewis acid is electrophile because they are electron loving and lewis’s base is a nucleophile that hates the electrons.

 As KOH contains OH– ion that has three lone pairs of electrons and it can easily donate these pairs of electrons to form a covalent bond with another compound acceptor.